In this section, we will use a chart to visualize the data from the table below.

 What is the solution?

 One of the most useful tools is ChartExpo, a reliable add-in for visualizing data effectively.
-In other words, it serves as a powerful Sankey chart generator in Excel.
+In other words, it serves as a powerful chart maker in Excel.

 This online tool works smoothly in any browser, ensuring a stable experience while you create and customize your charts.